jaseemabid/blog/_drafts/compiler.md

 I had to spend a lot of time learning the LLVM nuances and fight with the Haskell API before things started working.
-The [Haskell bindings for LLVM][llvm-hs] provides a thin API around the C++ API and it is nowhere close to typesafe, so the usual Haskell magic of 'if it compiles, it works' wasn't applicable at all.
+The [Haskell bindings for LLVM][llvm-hs] provides a thin wrapper around the C++ API and it is nowhere close to being typesafe, so the usual Haskell magic of _"if it compiles, it works"_ wasn't applicable at all.
 I took so many failed approaches before I settled down with what I have right now.

 The basic idea is to initialize a [module][module], and to populate it with definitions as you traverse the AST.
 A module contains a list of global